 Jason Tucker: Wide Receivers Coach

-The former Edmonton Football Team receiver begins his 10th season in the professional coaching ranks and first with British Columbia.
+The former Edmonton receiver begins his 11th season in the professional coaching ranks and second with British Columbia after helping Lucky Whitehead and Bryan Burnham earn CFL All-Star selections and developing newcomers such as Keon Hatcher and Jacob Scarfone.

 Tucker most recently served as wide receivers coach with the Edmonton Football Team in 2019, a year where both Greg Ellingson and Ricky Collins Jr. had over 1,000 receiving yards.